 Drip campaigns are email sequences that send out emails at predetermined intervals over time.
 Assume you're offering a 30-day free trial to generate interest in your program.
 When a person joins up for your app, they go through the onboarding process and begin using it, but your objective is to convert them into paying customers.

-So you might set up a drip campaign that sends out recommendations every few days to assist them get the most out of your software, and then start emphasizing the benefits of upgrading to a paid plan in the final week of their trial.
+So you might set up a drip campaign that sends out recommendations every few days to assist them to get the most out of your software and then start emphasizing the benefits of upgrading to a paid plan in the final week of their trial.
 You should also notify them before their trial time ends, and encourage them to upgrade if they wish to continue using your software.

 Drip campaigns are static sequences.
 As a result, you pre-define the messages that will be sent out as well as the intervals between them, and they will be sent out as soon as the trigger action is executed.